RaphaelaHeil/2024-09-24-uio-local_atr/index.md

 ## When & Where?

-2024-09-24 at University of Oslo
+2024-09-24, 9:00 - 11:30 at DSC-Oasen, Georg Sverdrups hus, University of Oslo Library

-_Registration link and room details will be available shortly on the [BærUt! event website](https://www.ub.uio.no/english/libraries/dsc/berut/events/)._
+**Registration and more info at: https://www.ub.uio.no/english/libraries/dsc/berut/events/workshops/2024-09-24_ws_loghi.html**

 ## Preliminary Lesson Plan
 _Please note that the lesson plan may still undergo changes until 1-2 weeks before the workshop._